jgalminas/jgalminas/README.md

 and like to continuously learn new things and improve my skills.

 ## 🔍 Interests
 At the moment I'm mainly interested in front-end web development using JavaScript and various libraries / frameworks such as React and Next.js.
-However, there are plenty of things on my list that I want to learn next!
+However, there are plenty of things that I want to learn next.

 ## 📭 Contacts
 - 🔗 [LinkedIn](https://www.linkedin.com/in/jgalminas/)